Brod8362/d4m/README.md

 - Install and update DivaModLoader
 - Easily enable/disable mods
 - Search and Install mods from [GameBanana](https://gamebanana.com/games/16522)
+- Install mods from a local archive (.7z,.rar,.zip, etc)
 - Update installed mods easily
+- TUI or GUI: your choice!
+(TUI is Linux only)

 Installation
 ============